-Class 8: How to best utilize the asset portfolio you just built?
-Which factors should be considered when designing a global operational network?

-Class 9: How can the concept of total landed cost help making such decisions?
+- Class 7: How to best utilize the asset portfolio you just built?
+Which factors should be considered when designing a global operational network? - Class 8: How can the concept of total landed cost help making such decisions?
 We will play an in-class simulation game.
-The objective is that each group identifies how to best manage a global network and the key challenges faced in such setting.

-Prepare: The assignment for the in-class simulation game will be discussed and handed out in the previous class.

-Class 10: Mexico China game debrief.
+The objective is that each group identifies how to best manage a global network and the key challenges faced in such setting. - Prepare: The assignment for the in-class simulation game will be discussed and handed out in the previous class.
+This a graded group submission. - Class 9: Mexico China game debrief.